-In December 2018, the BNRA updated the status of the Updated National Action Plan.
-In this revision of the NAcP was added one new measure related with the development of procedure for actions of the emergency teams during the simultaneous accidents in different units/installations at the site.
+In December 2018, the BNRA updated the status of the Plan.
+In this revision was added one new measure related with the development of procedure for actions of the emergency teams during the simultaneous accidents in different units/installations at the site.
 A total of 78 measures and activities have been included in the Updated NAcP.